-- Insert the wing into the wing saddle of the fuselage by sliding the tab on the front of the wing into the slot in the former just forward of the wing saddle. - ☐ Align the holes in the wing bolt plate over the holes in the wing. - ☐ Insert two #6-32 x 1" socket head screws and the #6 x 3/4" washers through the bolt plate and the wing and then begin to screw into the blind nut in the fuselage.
-Screw down until the screws are just touching the wing, but are not tight.
+4. □ Insert the wing into the wing saddle of the fuselage by sliding the dowels in the front of the wing into the holes in the former just forward of the wing saddle.

+- □ Align the holes in the wing bolt plate over the holes in the wing. - □ Insert two #6-32 x 1-1/2" socket head screws and the #6 x 3/4" washers through the bolt plate and the wing and then begin to screw into the blind nut in the fuselage.
+Screw down until the screws are tight.